Walking Tour: Wychwood

 Sir Henry Pellatt, who built this faux chateau between 1911 and 1914, studied medieval palaces and then gathered materials and furnishings from around the world, bringing marble, glass, and paneling from Europe; teak from Asia; and oak and walnut from North America.
 He then imported Scottish stonemasons to build the massive walls that surround the 2.5-hectare (6 1/4-acre) site.
 The architect was a local talent E. J. Lennox.

 Wander through the majestic Great Hall, with its 18m-high (59-ft.) hammer-beam ceiling; the Oak Room, where three artisans took 3 years to fashion the paneling; and the Conservatory, with its elegant bronze doors, stained-glass dome, and pink-and-green marble.
-The castle encompasses battlements and a tower, and a 244m (801-ft.) tunnel runs to the stables, where Spanish tile and mahogany surrounded the horses.
+The castle encompasses battlements and a tower, and a 244m (801-ft.) tunnel runs to the stables, where horses were kept in rooms of Spanish tile and mahogany.

 From Casa Loma, walk down Walmer Rd., then turn right along Davenport Rd. to Bathurst St. The NW corner of the intersection is home to one of the oldest structures in the city, a toll keeper's cottage: